 - Calcium carbonate – You can also clean this effectively using a pumice stone.
 It’s recognized by its reaction with muriatic acid.

 Pool staining can occur in many colors.
 It happens when there’s a chemical imbalance causing the water to reach with the surfaces.
-During the construction of your pool, professional pool builders such as Agua Pools will advise you on the best way to maintain your pool.
+During the construction of your pool, professional pool builders will advise you on the best way to maintain your pool.

 Dealing with staining and scaling

 Start with small increments, such as every time you’re outside watching the kids as they play in the pool.
 That’s far better than letting the algae and other substances accumulate.
 If you prefer using the chemical-free option for cleaning, there are a few DIY options you can attempt that are affordable.

 If there’s little grime and dirt, you can use a toothbrush to scrap off the scum.
 Options for DIY cleaning agent include borax, baking soda, toothpaste, vinegar, and dish soap.

 However, there will likely be times when too much dirt has accumulated on the waterline for the gentle natural cleaners to be effective.
 In this case, you need to get some gloves and a pumice stone.
 These materials are available at hardware stores or pool supply stores.
 At this point, you will have to use powerful cleaning agents to remove all the pool scum and algae.